jiayihu/talks/css-renaissance/presentation.md

 Use preprocessor for global static variables,
 CSS custom properties for component styling API and theming.

-^ Custom properties make sense when we have CSS properties that change relative to a condition in the DOM — especially a dynamic condition such as :focus, :hover, media queries or with JavaScript
+^ Custom properties make sense with CSS properties that change relative to a condition in the DOM — especially a dynamic condition such as :focus, :hover, media queries or with JavaScript

+---

+# About Custom Properties

+It's like when OOP was first invented.

+^ Programming in CSS is like writing an app using only one JS file

+---

+# Shadow DOM

 ---